Motor capacitor

-A motor capacitor, such as a start capacitor or run capacitor (including a dual run capacitor) is an electrical capacitor that alters the current to one or more windings of a single-phase alternating-current induction motor to create a rotating magnetic field.
+A motor capacitor is an electrical capacitor that alters the current to one or more windings of a single-phase alternating-current induction motor to create a rotating magnetic field.

-There are two common types of motor capacitors: run capacitors and start capacitors.
+There are two common types of motor capacitors, start capacitor and run capacitor (including a dual run capacitor).

 Motor capacitors are used with single-phase electric motors that are in turn used to drive air conditioners, hot tub/jacuzzi spa pumps, powered gates, large fans or forced-air heat furnaces for example.
 A "dual run capacitor" is used in some air conditioner compressor units, to boost both the fan and compressor motors.
+Permanent-split capacitor (PSC) motors use a motor capacitor that is not disconnected from the motor.

 Start capacitors

-Start capacitors briefly increase motor starting torque and allow a motor to be cycled on and off rapidly.
+Start capacitors lag the voltage to the rotor windings creating a phase shift between field windings and rotor windings.
+Without the start capacitor, the north and south magnetic fields will line up and the motor hums and will only start spinning when physically turned, creating a phase shift.
 A start capacitor stays in the circuit long enough to rapidly bring the motor up to a predetermined speed, which is usually about 75% of the full speed, and is then taken out of the circuit, often by a centrifugal switch that releases at that speed.
-Afterward the motor works more efficiently with a run capacitor.
+Afterward the motor works more efficiently with a run capacitor which makes the power factor closer to one..